IanCarrasco/pytorch-lightning/docs/source/introduction_guide.rst

 2. LightningModule DataLoaders
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For fast research prototyping, it might be easier to link the model with the dataloaders.
+For fast research prototyping, it might be easier to link the model with the :class:`torch.utils.data.DataLoader` using the _dataloader hooks.

 .. code-block:: python